kjibrews/fashion_MNIST_S441/README.md

 # fashion MNIST  Classification

-This was a [Data Challenge](https://www.kaggle.com/c/fall-2018-stat-441841-data-challenge-1) done as part of University of Waterloo STAT 441 : Statistical Learning - Classification class.
+This was a [Data Challenge](https://www.kaggle.com/c/fall-2018-stat-441841-data-challenge-1) hosted on Kaggle done as part of University of Waterloo STAT 441 : Statistical Learning - Classification class.
 Using the data set borrowed from [Fashion MNIST](https://www.kaggle.com/zalando-research/fashionmnist/data) the aim was to predict the label for each id in the test set.

 Restrictions
+* Test set from original page can not be used
 * Test set information can not be used when developing model
 * 3 submissions per day